Matyiko/ImageClassification/README.md

 It's pretty surprising but the `Not PreTrained` model is basicly as good as the `PreTrained` version of it.
 On basic pictures from the internet both of the models give the same results and they are very accurate however i tested the models with selfmade pictures and there i could find very different guesses from the models which is pretty intresting.

+As we can see in the picture above that the PreTrained model is way more self-confident because it usually guesses the first class with a higher value than the Not Pretrained.
+Which is instresting because it's not clear if it's a good or bad property of the model.

-This is my favourite test:
+My favourite test:
 ![image](https://github.com/Matyiko/ImageClassification/assets/73035410/1bf3a483-ebf0-4fa4-8fa2-be39b75804b0)
-As we can see it's the `Not PreTrained` model that guessed here correctly.
+As we can see it's the `Not PreTrained` model that guessed this one correctly.

 **How to run it:** ```docker compose up -d```